 2. Check your cable connections

-If your cable modem is plugged into the wall with a power adapter instead of plugged into an unswitched outlet, try plugging it directly into the wall instead of using an extension cord or power strip.
+If your cable modem is plugged into the wall with a power adapter instead of an unswitched outlet, try plugging it directly into the wall instead of using an extension cord or power strip.

 3. Change to a Different Network